 Demolition work finished on the Royal Alex site at the end of February 2011.
-The Victorian villa, and the other turn-of-the-century buildings have all been reduced to rubble and removed.
+The Victorian villa, and the other turn-of-the-century buildings were all been reduced to rubble and removed.

 A temporary marketing suite has now been built on the junction of Clifton Hill and Dyke Road with two show flats.
-Most of the flats in the two blocks that form the first phase of the development have now been sold.
-Taylor Wimpey has already received a number of serious enquiries about flats in the conversion of the main, but these will not be finished until 2014.
+Most of the flats in the blocks that form the first phase of the development have now been sold.

 Taylor Wimpey has dubbed the new development the Royal Alexandra Quarter as part of its marketing strategy.
 Taylor Wimpey plans to name the new blocks after the old